-PVPC staff will continue to collect travel time date in support of transportation related projects.
-Staff will develop new methodology using ESRI GIS and National Performance Management Research Data Set (NPMRDS) for use in updating the CMP and Top Bottlenecks in the Pioneer Valley Region.
-PVPC will continue to explore data sources to assist in the measurement of congestion incurred by all modes of transportation.
+Under this task PVPC staff will continue to modernize data collection and processing for the CMP and related projects.
+Staff will continue to integrate ESRI GIS and the National Performance Management Research Data Set (NPMRDS) into the CMP and Top Bottlenecks in the Pioneer Valley Region.
+PVPC will continue to explore other data sources for inclusion in our congestion studies.

-- 1. Analysis of data to update top congested corridors and regional bottlenecks - 2.
-Travel time data runs to verify congested areas and document the effectiveness of recently completed transportation improvement projects. - 3.
+Analysis of data to update top congested corridors and regional bottlenecks

+- 2. Travel time data runs to verify congested areas and document the effectiveness of recently completed transportation improvement projects. - 3.
 Regional Park and Ride Lot data collection. - 4.
 Analysis of PVTA user surveys to identify the number of daily riders per CMP corridor. - 5.
-GIS based data analysis on CMP corridors
+GIS based data analysis on CMP corridors - 6.
+Excel and GIS analysis tool for use with NPMRDS

 - 1. Collect data for CMP problem verification, studies, regional model calibration, and transportation monitoring. - 2.
 Collect transit travel time, delay, percentage of riders making transfers, and other appropriate performance measure data to assist in the identification of congested corridors. - 3.
-Collect data at existing park and ride facilities in the region. - 4.
+Collect data at existing park and ride facilities and truck rest stops in the region. - 4.
 Monitor CMP performance measures and update data as appropriate. - 5.
-Begin collecting Greenhouse Gas (GHG) samples at all park and ride lots - 6.
-Develop GIS based travel time analysis tool using National Performance Management Research Data Set (NPMRDS)
+Collect Greenhouse Gas (GHG) samples at all park and ride lots